 The Counseling and Case Management Program provides a complete assessment of family needs and assistance in locating resources to meet those needs.
-Taking special care to work with other community agencies to connect them with additional services, such as in-home medical care and transportation services.
+We take special care to work with other community agencies to connect families with additional services, such as in-home medical care and transportation services.

-Working with each family member to address his or her individual needs, the Jacob’s Heart team is present to celebrate successful treatment, as well as to celebrate, honor, and mourn the children whose lives are lost to cancer or other circumstances.
-Jacob’s Heart is there at diagnosis, during treatment, and beyond, with the goal of continuing to maintain quality of life, no matter what a family’s circumstances.
+Working with each family member to address his or her individual needs, the Jacob’s Heart team is present to celebrate successful treatment, as well as to celebrate, honor, and mourn the children whose lives are lost to cancer or other illnesses.
+Jacob’s Heart is there at diagnosis, during treatment, and beyond, with the goal of continuing to maintain quality of life, no matter what a family’s socioeconomic status.
 All services are provided at no cost and are available in Spanish and English.

 Jacob’s Heart is currently offering support groups and counseling for families of children in treatment as well as grief support to families who have lost a child to cancer or other circumstances.
 In addition to family counseling, we host eight-week thematic support groups as well as monthly drop in groups for bereaved families.